Duhshasana: Kurukshetra war and death

-Jayadratha but defeated by him in a small archery duel.
+Jayadratha but was defeated by him in a small archery duel.

-During the night war, Dushasana defeated and killed Virata's bodyguards.
+During the night war, Duhshasana defeated and killed Virata's bodyguards.

-On the 16th day of the Kurukshetra War, Dushasana killed Magadha's minister Vrihanta.
-Bhima fought with Dushasana in a mace war and beat him.
-When Dushasana was unable to fight Bhima uprooted both the arms of Dushasana.
-Then he took out his armour, tore his chest using his bare hands and killed Dushasana.
-Dushasana's death was the most brutal death in the entire epic.
-To fulfill his oath, Bhima drank the blood from Dushasana's open chest.
+On the 16th day of the Kurukshetra War, Duhshasana killed Magadha's minister Vrihanta.
+On the 17th day, Bhima fought with Duhshasana in a mace war and beat him.
+When Duhshasana was unable to fight Bhima uprooted both the arms of Duhshasana.
+Then he took out his armour, tore his chest using his bare hands and killed Duhshasana.
+Duhshasana's death was the most brutal death in the entire epic.
+To fulfill his oath, Bhima drank the blood from Duhshasana's open chest.
 The soldiers who witnessed this brutal scene fainted, thinking of Bhima as a monster.
 All the Kaurava supporting warriors were highly disturbed by this scene.

-Though not attested in the Mahabharata, according to folk narratives, Bhima washed Draupadi's hair with Dushasana's blood as a symbolic revenge for her humiliation.
+Though not attested in the Mahabharata, according to folk narratives, Bhima washed Draupadi's hair with Duhshasana's blood as a symbolic revenge for her humiliation.